Jon has been playing "Black Desert Online" and roaming the lands between Calpheon and Valencia since its initial release in NA.

-With artisan workers being the best in terms of work speed, max stamina and possible skills.
 Don't be too concerned about only getting artisan workers at the beginning as you are able to promote them all the way from green to orange as they earn experience.
 At levels 10, 20 and 30 they are able to perform a promotion test and if successful they will get raised to the next tier at level 1.
-From my experience a level 30 worker almost always succeeds in his promotion test but getting to level 30 is time consuming at any tier.
+From my experience, a level 30 worker almost always succeeds in his promotion test but getting to level 30 is time-consuming at any tier.

 Where to Get Workers

-When you have the lodgings necessary you need to find the worker supervisor in the town were you have the lodgings.
-If you talk to the worker supervisor you get two choices, either to open the worker exchange which is a place to buy workers, or you can get a worker contract which is the way you will be getting most of your workers.
+When you have the lodgings necessary you need to find the worker supervisor in the town where you have the lodgings.
+If you talk to the worker supervisor you get two choices, either to open the worker exchange which is a place to buy workers, or you can get a workers contract which is the way you will be getting most of your workers.

-Whenever you ask for a worker it costs 5 energy and you get a randomly assigned worker which you can chose to hire or not.
+Whenever you ask for a worker, it costs 5 energy and you get a randomly assigned worker whom you can choose to hire or not.
 You should always refuse naive workers as they are terrible and you might also decide to ignore green workers, accepting only skilled or better.

 Worker Nodes and Stamina

-To be able to use the workers for passive income you need to invest into nodes that workers can gather materials from.
-When you have invested into a node you must direct your worker to start gathering materials from the node.
-You do so by clicking on the node, selecting a worker from the list, selecting the number of repeats ( I always chose 50.000) and then press start.
+To be able to use the workers for passive income, you need to invest in nodes that workers can gather materials from.
+When you have invested in a node, you must direct your worker to start gathering materials from the node.
+You do so by clicking on the node, selecting a worker from the list, selecting the number of repeats ( I always chose 50.000), and then press start.
 The worker will now gather materials from this node until you either stop him or he runs out of stamina.

 The first worker nodes you are likely to encounter are located in the Balenos territory around Velia.
 In the image below I show you the location of a few nodes I would recommend getting as they offer materials that will most likely always be in some demand.